 Dance and philosophy

-The role of naming things and looks perspective in the responsibility of the narratives we live.
+The role of naming things and of the perspective of looks in constructing the responsibility of the narratives we live.

 Interview to Paola Lattanzi on her piece Being and Doing